 Low Carbon Heat

 Heat for homes, businesses and civic buildings is a major source of carbon emissions but lack of heat is closely linked with health and comfort.
 It is no surprise there is growing interest in how communities can be warmer and more comfortable but with a lower carbon footprint.
-There is a host of options to explore some of which are listed below with further reading.

 Innovative community energy heat projects